Sustainability Appraisal (SA)

 SA involves five stages and the preparation of two key reports, the process can be seen in the diagram on the right.

-The consultation on the SA Scoping Report for the Core Strategy ended in October 2009, although the document can still be viewed by visiting http://mansfield-consult.limehouse.co.uk.
-All comments received during this consultation will be considered at the next stage in the process when we refine the SA Framework and appraise our policy options.
+The consultation on the SA Scoping Report for the Core Strategy ended in October 2009.
+All comments received during this consultation were considered during the next stage in the process when we refined the SA Framework and appraise our policy options.
+An SA Progress Report of Stage B will be published alongside the Local Plan Preferred Options document during winter 2013/14.